elastic/elasticsearch-river-twitter/README.md

 Tweets will be indexed once a `bulk_size` of them have been accumulated (default to `100`) or every `flush_interval` period (default to `5s`).

+A new index may automatically be created after a period of time by using the `newIndexFrequency` parameter.
+Valid options are `daily`, `weekly`, `monthly`, and `yearly` to have a new index created at those respective frequencies with an automatic alias pointing to the indexName which groups them all together.
+A value of `none` (default) will keep everything in a single index.

 Filtered Stream
 ===============